yenchenchou/RMDS_COVID19_riskgenerator/README.md

 1. Clone the whole repository from GitHub

 2. Pre-Download data:
-A total of 7 files need to download (Don't worry, we have example data for you soon!).
-No need to unzip the file, just download and keep it original format.
+A total of 7 files, 5 need to be downloaded (Example data for you soon!). **No need to unzip the file**, just download and keep it original format.
 Store all the data into `/data/external/` folder:

     * **Data from SafeGraph.com: Need to apply an account**
     * **Consecutive 3 weeks of user patterns**: Weekly Places Patterns (1-3)